B

 Puppies

-Puppies are prone to chew and will nibble when stressed out, bored, or teething.
+Puppies are prone to chewing and will nibble when stressed out, bored, or teething.
 Puppies need to be fed a high-calorie diet.
-They will need to take a series of vaccinations for issues ranging from rabies, coronavirus, canine parvovirus, and canine parainfluenza.
-If you change brands in food, it should be done slowly and gradually to prevent any digestive issues.
+They will need to take a series of vaccinations for issues such as rabies, canine parvovirus, distemper, adenovirus (hepatitis), and canine parainfluenza.
+If you change brands of food, it should be done slowly and gradually to prevent any digestive issues.

 Children